MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Get-MailDetailATPReport.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-MailDetailATPReport cmdlet to list details about Advanced Threat protection actions in your cloud-based organization.
+Use the Get-MailDetailATPReport cmdlet to list details about Exchange Online Protection and Advanced Threat protection detections in your cloud-based organization.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).